Trombone: Valve types

 The most common type of valve seen for valve attachments is the rotary valve, appearing on most band instruments, as well as most student and intermediate model trombones.
 Many improvements of the rotary valve, as well as entirely new and radically different valve designs, have been invented since the mid 20th century to give the trombone a more open, free sound than the tight bends in conventional rotary valve designs would allow.
 Many of these new valve designs have been widely adopted by players, especially in symphony orchestras.
-The Thayer axial flow valve is often available on professional models from most trombone manufacturers, and the Hagmann valve particularly from European manufacturers.
+The Thayer axial flow valve is offered on professional models from most trombone manufacturers, and the Hagmann valve particularly from European manufacturers.

 Some trombones have three piston or rotary valves instead of a slide; see valve trombone.

 Tubing

 F attachment tubing usually has a larger bore through the attachment than through the rest of the instrument.
 A typical slide bore for an orchestral tenor trombone is 0.547 in while the bore in the attachment is 0.562 in.
 The attachment tubing also incorporates a tuning slide to tune the valve separately from the rest of the instrument, usually long enough to lower the pitch by a semitone when fully extended (from F to E on tenor and bass trombones, to reach the missing low B_{1}).